Mounts – important elements in the picture framing process

 Conservation Framing : Mountboard requirements

 Conservation framing requires a mount to meet a minimum quality standard.
 It should back the artwork as well as face it.
-Any tapes used in the framing process must also meet a minimum standard and must be applied correctly.
+Any adhesive tapes used in the framing process must also meet a minimum standard and must be applied correctly.
 There is a high chance that many items framed over ten years ago, or that are bought ready framed will have acidic mounting materials.
-This will burn into artwork leaving visible damage.
-Any standard board will do this in a relatively short period of time.
+This will burn into artwork leaving visible damage, and this can happen in a relatively short period of time.

 Mountboard with molecular traps, which prevent deterioration caused by airborne pollutants, is an option for protecting artwork more comprehensively.
 To date, Alphamat Artcare is the only board to incorporate these molecular traps, so Artcare is the board we use in our framing workshop.